bazzel/ypu/source/index.html.md

 ---
-title:
+title: Home
 description:
 ---

-# YPU Consulting services
+## YPU Consulting services

 YPU Consulting offers companies in the polyurethane business help with R&D-related issues, through advising, informing, supporting, educatingand training.
 The company was founded by Yvo Trimbos, who has been working in several PU related industries/fields for >15 years.
 He gained knowledge and experience in developing, producing, testing and certifying of several PU products.
 Please, find more details in the [About](/about.html) section.